2022 Vaughan shooting: Procedural Issues in the Litigation

 Court records identify several procedural issues that arose during Villi’s litigation with the condominium corporation.
 First, Villi did not submit expert opinion evidence to support his allegations concerning noise and vibration in his unit.
 Under the Canada Evidence Act and Ontario civil-procedure practice, technical matters—such as assessments of vibration levels or building-system performance—are generally established through qualified expert opinion reports.
 Villi relied on a municipal inspection document, which he considered sufficient, but no formal expert evidence was filed.

 Second, after Condominium Corporation No. 1139 v.
 Villi and Villi v.
 Condominium Corporation No. 1139 were consolidated and transferred to another city, Villi commenced a new action in 2020 titled Villi v.
 Camilleri rather than amending his pleadings within the consolidated case.
 As a result, the subsequent steps proceeded under the newly opened civil action against individuals rather than the original claim against the condominium corporation.
-Precedents in disputes involving repair obligations under the Condominium Act, 1998 typically involve orders directed at the corporation rather than on individual board members or residents.
+Precedents in disputes involving repair obligations under the Condominium Act, 1998 typically involve orders directed at the corporation rather than at individual board members or residents.
 In contrast, when proceedings are framed against individual persons—such as in Villi v.
 Camilleri—those individuals do not bear the statutory repair obligations that apply to condominium corporations.

 A third issue concerned the evidence provided by the condominium corporation.
-The board president John Di Nino filed affidavits asserting that no vibration problem existed in Villi’s unit, but the corporation likewise did not submit expert opinion evidence or independent technical documentation.
+The board president, John Di Nino, filed affidavits asserting that no vibration problem existed in Villi’s unit, but the corporation likewise did not submit expert opinion evidence or independent technical documentation.

 Despite the limited technical evidence from both parties, the court ultimately accepted the corporation’s position in addressing the procedural matters before it and declared Villi as Vexatious Litigant.